derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 ghc -O2 -prof -auto-all DiceOfDoom-h.hs
 {% endhighlight %}

-To run, we need to tell the GHC runtime that we want do do the profiling:
+To run, we need to tell the GHC runtime that we want do do the profiling (-p) and that we want garbage collection stats as well (-s):
 (This test was done using test3x3BoardB)

 {% highlight haskell %}